swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

     return value
 }

-// When used with non-Escapable types, `optionalize`'s dependencies are imposed var maybeSpan: Span<Int>? = nil do {
+// When used with non-Escapable types, `optionalize`'s dependencies are imposed. var maybeSpan: Span<Int>? = nil do {
   let a: ContiguousArray<Int> = ...

   maybeSpan = optionalize(a.span)
-  // maybeSpan is now dependent on borrowing `a`, copying the dependency from
+  // `maybeSpan` is now dependent on borrowing `a`, copying the dependency from
-  // `a.span` through `optionalize`
+  // `a.span` through `optionalize`.
 }
 print(maybeSpan?[0]) // error, `maybeSpan` used outside of lifetime constraint

-// But when used with Escapable types, the dependencies lose their effect var maybeString: String? = 0 do {
+// But when used with Escapable types, the dependencies lose their effect. var maybeString: String? = 0 do {
     let s = "strings are eternal"
     maybeString = optionalize(s)
 }
-print(maybeString) // OK, String? is `Escapable`, no lifetime constraint
+print(maybeString) // OK, String? is `Escapable`, so has no lifetime constraint.
 ```

 ### Basic Semantics